HiddenEmpires/presidential-assets/README.md

 # presidential-assets
-Known private assets of Heads of State
+Known private assets of Heads of State.
+Assets arranged by country of origin, destination.